ddeatrich/weatheralerts/documentation/YAML_PACKAGES_DOCS.md

 ## YAML Package Installation
-Sample yaml packages are included in the repository packages directory [https://github.com/custom-components/weatheralerts/packages/](https://github.com/custom-components/weatheralerts/tree/master/packages).
+Sample yaml packages are included in the repository packages directory [https://github.com/custom-components/weatheralerts/packages/](https://github.com/ddeatrich/weatheralerts/tree/master/packages).
 The yaml packages currently available:
 * **weatheralerts.yaml** - includes the main weatheralerts sensor platform configuration.
 If you already have the weatheralerts platform configured elsewhere, you won't need this.
 * **weatheralerts_1.yaml** - rename your first weatheralerts platform sensor entity ID to `sensor.weatheralerts_1` to use this yaml package which includes template sensors for up to 5 active alerts and a script and automations to handle UI notifications.
 * **weatheralerts_2.yaml** - rename your second weatheralerts platform sensor entity ID to `sensor.weatheralerts_2` to use this yaml package which includes template sensors for up to 5 active alerts and a script and automations to handle UI notifications.

 The yaml packages have some documentation included in them.

-The weatheralerts_1.yaml and weatheralerts_2.yaml packages will eventually be deprecated, or greatly simplified.
+The weatheralerts_1.yaml package is the main package that needs to be set up inside your "packages" folder in home assistant.

 ## Troubleshooting